-Agency \sim Provider Type: Driver Trainer (MT) Provider Qualifications License (specify): Valid California driver's license As appropriate, a business license as required by the local jurisdiction where the business is located.
-Certificate (specify): Current certification by the California Department of Motor Vehicles as a driver instructor.
-Other Standard (specify): N/A Verification of Provider Qualifications Entity Responsible for Verification: Regional centers, through the vendorization process, verify providers meet requirements/qualifications outlined in Title 17, CCR, § 54310 including the following, as applicable: any license, credential, registration, certificate, permit, or academic degree required for the performance or operation of the service; the staff qualifications and duty statements; and service design.
+As appropriate, a business license as required by the local jurisdiction where the business is located.

+Current registration issued by the American Art Therapy Association.

+Regional centers, through the vendorization process, verify providers meet requirements/qualifications outlined in Title 17, CCR, § 54310 including the following, as applicable: any license, credential, registration, certificate, permit, or academic degree required for the performance or operation of the service; the staff qualifications and duty statements; and service design.